Plant DetailShow Menu

 Stem Description:

-Stems are often pinkish-red colored, hairy on new growth, becoming smooth with age.
+Stems are often pinkish-red colored, round, hairy on new growth, becoming smooth with age.
 The lower stem is erect but spreading in the upper part of the plant, drooping at the ends of the branches.
 The stem will exude a milky sap when broken.

 • Landscape: